Planning on renting a car in Montenegro? Here is everything you need to know before hiring a car and driving in Montenegro.

 By booking a few months ahead, I managed to hire a car for only 18 EUR per day for my 2-week Montenegro road trip in July using a local supplier.

-If you are travelling in winter, you won’t have any issue finding a well-priced ride in Montenegro.
+If you are travelling in winter, you won’t have any issues finding a well-priced ride in Montenegro.

-What is the best type of car for driving in Montenegro?
+2.2.
+What type of car to rent for driving in Montenegro?

 The best car for driving in Montenegro is a small sedan.
 However, do not pick the smallest car with a tiny engine as you will need some horsepower to bring your vehicle uphill.

-Look for a manual car with no less than a 1.2 l engine or an automatic car with at least a 1.4 l engine.
+It is recommended to have a car with no less than a 1.2 L engine.
 This tip is particularly important if you are planning to drive in the mountains.
 Having enough power will give you more confidence in going uphill, even in case of overtaking.

 Unless you are planning to drive some serious offroad, you do not need a 4×4 car to get around Montenegro.